CobayaSampler/cobaya/docs/cosmo_external_likelihood_class.rst

 For simple cases you can also just define a likelihood function (see :doc:`cosmo_external_likelihood`).

 Likelihoods should inherit from the base :class:`.likelihood.Likelihood` class, or one of the existing extensions.
+Note that :class:`.likelihood.Likelihood` inherits directly from :class:`.theory.Theory`, so likelihood and theory components have a common structure, with likelihoods adding specific functions to return the likelihood.

 A minimal framework would look like this

 .. code:: python